 Since I’ve started reviewing books more on my blog, I thought I would share how I determine what to rate books.
-Of course, sometimes my rating of books change over time as my opinions change but generally they stick to these ratings.
+Of course, sometimes my rating of books changes over time as my opinions change but generally, they stick to these ratings.
 I normally rate books out of 5 stars and a 3-star rating is a positive review.
 I know not everyone uses this same scale, but this is how I generally go about the rating.

 Things I consider when coming up with my rating:

 - My expectations of the book or author based off previous recommendations.

 - The writing style of the book (how perspective is handled, how things are described, or how background information is presented and how that affects the pacing of the book).

 - How unique the concept of the story is, or how the author handles a certain trope.

 - The memorability of the plot and characters.

 - How emotional I got while reading the book.

 - How long it takes me to get through it (do I struggle to keep reading or can’t put the book aside).

 - Length of book.
 Were all the pages justified?
 Could things be removed to shorten a book or could more have been included?
 I generally like longer books, but not everything needs to 500+ pages if it doesn’t need to be.
 And some ~300 page books I would’ve loved to see more from to round out a tale.